jcmcdavid/GetCleanData-II--CourseProject/CodeBook.md

 "fBodyBodyGyroMag-std()"
 "fBodyBodyGyroJerkMag-std()"

-## Data - tidy data set ("Signals")
+## Data - tidy data set ("Signals4")
-measurement units - see description above (same as for master datasets) see above also for description of how labels are derived The variables in this dataset are Averages of all observation for that subject #, activity description (label), and feature so those variable names are pre-pended by "Avg."
+Measurement units - see description above (same as for master datasets) See above also for description of how labels are derived The variables in this dataset are Averages of all observations for that subject #, activity description (label), and feature so those variable names are pre-pended by "Avg."
-Variable names follow:
+Variable names (column labels) follow:
 "Subject ID"
 "Activity Label"
 "Avg.tBodyAcc-mean()-X"